 Mutiny Bar is located in 4654 Vernor Highway and opens at 5pm Wednesday to Sunday and closes at midnight on Wednesday, Thursday and Sunday and 2am on Friday and Saturday.

 At Willis Show Bar, there’s great music from bans and deejays and live shows from cabaret performers, burlesque dancers and comedians.

 Located on the corner of Willis and Third in Detroit’s Historic Cass Corridor, the bar also has private booths when you want to party with just your friends.
 There’s also a variety of cocktail choices from the bar.

-When you come to Detroit, stop by at 4430 West Vernor Highway and smell the Flowers of Vietnam from 5pm-11pm from Wednesday to Sunday.
+When you come to Detroit, stop by and smell the Flowers of Vietnam from 5pm-11pm from Wednesday to Sunday.
 Feast your eyes and tastebuds on the delicious Vietnamese dishes of Chef George Azar.

 The Apparatus Room and Chef’s Table at Detroit Foundation Hotel

 The Apparatus Room offers New American cuisine and fine cocktails for those looking for a great meal.